 Speech intelligibility is critical in conference rooms.
 To guarantee privacy, they have reduced noise from air conditioning, mechanical systems and outside noise sources.
 The room should have a reverberation time from .5 to .75 seconds.
 The lower the reverberation time in the room, the better the speech intelligibility.

-It is usually the responsibility of the architect or design engineer to predesign the mechanical systems using Noise Criteria Curves (ambient room noise level graphs) based on the intended room usage.
+It is usually the responsibility of the architect or design engineer to pre-design the mechanical systems using Noise Criteria Curves (ambient room noise level graphs) based on the intended room usage.

-- If there is a drop tile ceiling with an open plenum cavity, we have plenum rated ceiling barrier and plenum return silencers to reduce noise from other rooms and mechanical equipment above.
+- If there is a drop tile ceiling with an open plenum cavity, we have plenum rated ceiling barrier and return silencers to reduce noise from other rooms and mechanical equipment above.

 - Acoustical door seal kits (ADA approved) can be placed to seal out leakage around the door.